waepoints/waepointstandards/outline.md

 ### Clustering and Extending System Commands

 Attach…, Let… go from…, Extend…, Stop extending…, Generate system commands which… for…, Clear generated system commands…

+### Securelinking System Commands

+Start securelinking… with…, Stop securelinking… with…, Conduct securelinking… with… for…, Securelinking statuses…

 ### Setup System Commands